asdf-format/asdf/docs/asdf/extending/schemas.rst

 .. code-block:: yaml
     :lineno-start: 17

-        - tag: tag:stsci.edu:asdf/core/ndarray-1.0.0
+        - tag: tag:stsci.edu:asdf/core/ndarray-1.*

 The second subschema contains a ``tag`` validator, which makes an assertion regarding the YAML tag URI of the object assigned to ``value``.
-In this subschema we're requiring the tag of an ndarray-1.0.0 object, which is how n-dimensional arrays are represented in an ASDF tree.
+In this subschema we're requiring a ndarray-1.* tag which is how n-dimensional arrays are represented in an ASDF tree.
+The ``*`` is a wildcard allowing this ``tag`` validator to succeed for any minor or bugfix version of ndarray that has a major version of ``1``.
+This means a ndarray-1.0.0 tag will succeed as will ndarray-1.1.0 but not ndarray-2.0.0.

 The net effect of the ``anyOf`` combiner and its two subschemas is: validate successfully if the ``value`` object is either a numeric